 Tel Beer Sheva National Park is considered by many to be the location of the ancient biblical city of Beersheba.
 Beersheba was mentioned 33 times in biblical texts; starting with Abraham and Isaac.
 It is said that both figures dug wells and closed peace treaties in Beersheba with King Abimelech of Gerar.

-In Abraham’s story, it is told that after he dug the well; it was taken by Abimelech but was later conceded after Abraham set aside seven lambs, which is why Beersheba means “Well of Seven.”
-Jacob, the sons of prophet Samuel; King Saul; prophet Elijah; prophet Amos; and more are also mentioned in biblical texts concerning Beersheba.
-According to the Hebrew Bible, Beersheba was also the southernmost location there the Israelite slaves of Babylon returned and resettled.
-Hence, why the expression to describe the whole kingdom is “from Dan to Beersheba.”
+Abraham’s story tells that after digging the well, Abimelech took it but was later conceded after Abraham set aside seven lambs, which is why Beersheba means “Well of Seven.”
+Jacob, the son of prophet Samuel; King Saul; prophet Elijah; prophet Amos; and more are also mentioned in biblical texts concerning Beersheba.
+According to the Hebrew Bible, Beersheba was also the southernmost location where the Israelite slaves of Babylon returned and resettled.
+Hence, the expression describing the whole kingdom is “from Dan to Beersheba.”

-So given its long-standing history, Tel Beer Sheva National Park has layers of history that have been rediscovered through extensive excavations of the area.
-Furthermore, one of the most fascinating pieces of history to be found at Tel Beer Sheva National Park is the horned altar.
-Horned altars, altars that have raised points in each of the four corners of an altar, are mentioned frequently in the Bible.
+So given its long-standing history, Tel Beer Sheva National Park has layers of history that have been rediscovered through extensive excavations.
+Furthermore, the horned altar is one of the most fascinating pieces of history to be found at Tel Beer Sheva National Park.
+Horned altars, which have raised points in each of the four corners of an altar, are frequently mentioned in the Bible.

-In fact, the horned altar found at Tel Beer Sheva National Park was the first one ever discovered in Israel!
-Upon its miraculous discovery; there was a debate on its age between two professors from the Hebrew University.
-One believed it dates back to 701 BC, while the other stated it came originated over 100 years later!
+The horned altar at Tel Beer Sheva National Park was the first ever discovered in Israel!
+Upon its miraculous discovery, there was a debate on its age between two professors from the Hebrew University.
+One believed it dates back to 701 BC, while the other stated it originated 100 years later!